-Do you run a UK company, partnership or sole proprietorship in which you collect and keep data that identifies individuals?
-Then you need to notify the Information Commissioner’s Office and pay a small annual fee.
+Do you run a UK company, partnership or sole proprietorship in which you electronically collect and keep data that identifies individuals?
+You may need to notify the Information Commissioner’s Office and pay a small annual fee.

 It is a criminal offence not to register if your business fits this description.

 The ICO has the power to levy fines on up to £5000 if you do not register when you should have been. if you were genuinely ignorant of the requirment, as opposed to avoiding it, that is up to you to prove.

 The good news is, ICO registration isn’t very expensive, even for us small businesses.
 Until April 1st 2018 the lowest and most widely applicable cost to a small UK Company or sole proprietor is £35, but in some cases exemption applies depending on your business activity.

 Who Does NOT Need to Register with the ICO?

 I’ve been looking for any examples of businesses that do not handle personal data whatsoever and would therefore be exempt from registering.